Have Questions About Qualifying for SSD & SSI?

 - Fight a denied application through the appeals process

-What’s the Difference Between SSD and SSDI?
+What’s the Difference Between SSD & SSDI?

 The primary difference between the two is how people qualify for the programs.

-Eligibility for Social Security Disability (SSD) Benefits
+Eligibility for Social Security Disability (SSD) Benefits in CA

 The first eligibility criterion for Social Security Disability (SSD) benefits is, of course, that you worked, contributed Social Security taxes, and earned sufficient credits to be insured.
 The second criterion is proving that you are disabled within the meaning of the Social Security Act.
 Medical documentation and other evidence must prove your disability.
 Without quality legal assistance, many initial applications are denied because the disability is not clearly presented.

-Eligibility for Supplemental Security Income (SSI)
+Eligibility for Supplemental Security Income (SSI) in CA

 Supplemental Security Income (SSI) is available to disabled individuals and those aged 65 or older.
 The eligibility requirements are more strict than SSD, and often times, the benefits are not as substantial.
 To qualify for SSI, you must meet both medical and non-medical rules.
 Under the non-medical rules, whether or not you can get SSI depends on your income and resources (the things you own).
 However, there is no requirement that sufficient credits be earned from your work history.
 Of course, under the medical rules, the disability must still be proven.